iron-io/docs/cache/start/first-cache/index.md

 ### Incrementing

-Sometimes, though, a more atomic operation is necessary.
-In situations where many clients may be modifying an item all at the same time, it's necessary to not overwrite a value, but modify it.
+In some use cases, it's possible to have many clients modifying an item at the same time.
+In these cases, it's necessary to not overwrite a value, but modify it.

 For example, you may wish to count the number of times a piece of code runs.
-If two clients attempt to first get the value stored in cache, modify it locally, then write it, they may overwrite each other's modifications.
-For situations like this, IronCache offers an increment method, which asks for a difference to modify the value by, not a value to set.
+If two clients attempt to first get the value stored in a cache, modify it locally, then write it, they may overwrite each other's modifications.

+For situations like this, IronCache offers an `increment` method, which asks for a difference to modify the value by, as opposed to a specific value to set.

 Here's an example of incrementing a value: